NNetify

 • Netify is an Authorised Partner of BT Business, featured on business.bt.com/bt-authorised-partners/ since 2012.

-• The headline Solus broadband commission is 21% upfront, paid on install across the full contract sales-order-value on 36 and 60 month contracts (FTTP, SOGEA Standard and SoADSL).
-The Essential SOGEA 76 product pays 10.5%.
+• The headline Solus broadband commission is paid upfront on install across the full contract sales-order-value on 36 and 60 month contracts (FTTP, SOGEA Standard and SoADSL).
+Rates are confidential to the partner agreement and confirmed in writing at application.

 • Netify was named BT Cloud Voice Partner of the Year 2025-26.